 Mapping hunger at a local level

-Three Square Food Bank and Feeding America, the nation’s largest domestic hunger-relief organization, released its most recent Map the Meal Gap study in the summer of 2018.
-This study accurately reflects who is truly hungry at the local community level by taking into consideration such factors as the unemployment rate, federal food assistance eligibility rates and the average cost of a meal.
-Other key findings from this year's Map the Meal Gap study included:
+Three Square Food Bank and Feeding America, the nation’s largest domestic hunger relief organization, released its most recent Map the Meal Gap study in 2022.
+This study accurately reflects who is truly hungry at the local community level by taking into consideration such factors as the unemployment rate, federal food assistance eligibility rates, and the average cost of a meal.
+Other key findings include:

-- 12.8 percent – The percentage of the population in Clark County who are food insecure.
-Three Square’s service area also includes three rural counties: Esmeralda, Lincoln and Nye.
-Though the rural population is smaller, the food insecurity rate in each county ranges between 12.6-14.5%.
+- 14.9 percent – The percentage of the population in Clark County who are food insecure.
+Three Square’s service area also includes three rural counties: Esmeralda, Lincoln, and Nye.
+Though the rural population is smaller, the food insecurity rate in each county ranges between 9.6-16.3%.

-Three Square is pleased to release the 2014 Census: a report to community detailing the food needs of vulnerable populations in Southern Nevada, as well as the reach and impact of nutrition assistance services.
-Data in the Census is drilled down to the neighborhood level to examine need and service utilization.
-The Census marks the first major report on hunger and hunger-relief efforts in Southern Nevada in five years, and celebrates the fifth anniversary of food insecurity maps by ZIP code in the Greater Las Vegas Valley.
+The 2014 census report details the food needs of vulnerable populations in Southern Nevada, as well as the reach and impact of nutrition assistance services.
+Data in the census is drilled down to the neighborhood level to examine need and service utilization.
+The census marks the first major report on hunger and hunger-relief efforts in Southern Nevada in five years, and it celebrates the fifth anniversary of food insecurity maps by ZIP code in the greater Las Vegas Valley.